Coutinho scores 1st goal for Bayern in 4-0 rout of Cologne - WHIZ News

 BERLIN (AP) — Philippe Coutinho scored his first Bundesliga goal and Robert Lewandowski kept his scoring run going in Bayern Munich’s 4-0 win over 10-man Cologne on Saturday.

-Lewandowski grabbed the first two goals in the third and 48th minutes to take his league-leading tally to nine in five games.
+Lewandowski grabbed the first two goals to take his league-leading tally to nine in five games.

 The visitors played the last half-hour with 10 men after Kingsley Ehizibue was sent off for bringing down Coutinho just as the Brazilian was about to score in the 59th.